TRACE OF US

-The Silhouettes Project is an ongoing R&D process supported by the Pervasive Media Studio's Future Themes fund, exploring the future of theatre and developing a new piece about the life and work of artist Ana Mendieta.
+The Ana Mendieta "Trace of Us" Project (previously know as the Silhouettes Project) is an ongoing R&D process supported by the Pervasive Media Studio's Future Themes fund, exploring the future of theatre and developing a new piece about the life and work of artist Ana Mendieta.

 In the 1970s, Cuban-American artist Ana Mendieta made provocative work utilising her body, natural materials, and photography/film.
 Influenced by ritual, her work confronted ideas about violence, the female body, identity and exile.
 Her creation of art outside traditional venues and her use of film/photography have recently taken on new relevance regarding how to create meaningful collective artistic experiences without physical access to traditional theatre/arts venues: current options generally fall under outdoor experiences or experiences via screens.